 5.The Lady in the Painting

 Unlike some readers mentioned here, The Lady in the Painting is a complete story (each chapter isn’t a separate story), but because the story is interesting, I thought it’s worth mentioning in this list.

 I won’t ruin the story by telling it here, but alongside each chapter of the story, there are glossaries, as well as structure notes explaining key sentence structures found and introduced with each chapter.

 Great for Chinese learners who want a Chinese reader comprised of one complete story.

 6. Readings in Chinese Culture

-A series that comprise not only of short prose and texts, but also of poems, it’s a Chinese reader that really puts the Chinese learner to the real test by presenting material written with more of a literary leaning than linguistic leaning, as with other series presented here.
+A series that comprises of not only short prose and texts, but also poems, it’s a Chinese reader that really puts the Chinese learner to the real test by presenting material written with more of a literary leaning than linguistic leaning, as with other series presented here.

 There are several volumes in this series, and some sample chapter titles include: 为什么尊敬老人（Why respect the elderly’s）、星星的爱情故事（Celestial Love Story）、长城故宫兵马俑（Great Wall, Imperial Palace, Terracotta Warriors）.